alu0101109251/DepthCameraSecuritySystem/README.md

 a person can move freely, establishing a tracking system with alarm alerts integrated to trigger in cases where he could go out of bounds of the risk free enclosure.

+> This work is assigned as Computer Engineering thesis of University of La Laguna, and
+it is associated with the _Virtual Historical Reconstruction Project of San Cristóbal de La Laguna_.

 ### Built With